simsip-admin/simsip-admin.github.io/index.md

 ----------

 <h2><a href="http://simsip-admin.github.io/Models/">Slack Sandbox</a></h2>
-Xamarin Forms bull; Custom Rendering bull; Xamarin.Auth
+Xamarin Forms &bull; Custom Rendering &bull; Xamarin.Auth

 Beginning sandbox repository for building out a Xamarin Forms implementation for Slack.
 Currently has the Xamarin.Auth in place.